 I don’t even know where to start.
 This book managed to irritate me and upset me in ways I’ve never experience before.

-“Five love languages” is a love manual by Gary Chapman.
+“Five Love Languages” is a love manual by Gary Chapman.
 The author is a marriage counselor with an experience of 30 years as he says starting his egotistic book.
-He claims to know his shit and comes up with a theory of humans communicating in five different love languages: words of kindness, physical touch, acts of service, gifts and quality time.
+He claims to know his s**t and comes up with a theory of humans communicating in five different love languages: words of kindness, physical touch, acts of service, gifts and quality time.
 The key to a successful marriage according to our marriage saving hero is to speak the same love language as our partner.

 Another problem that I have with the book is the whole idea of glorifying work on the relationship.
 I agree that being in love changes into a deeper and less nauseating feeling after a while.
 Of course, that the period when you obsessively think about your partner ends at some point.
 Nevertheless, compatibility is a big issue and the better you choose your partner the less work you have to put into a relationship.
+The rule is of course: the less work, the better.
 Dr Chapman seems to entirely disregard that.
 According to him loving someone is an effort and this is just the way it is.
-The Christian ideology of the value of suffering is quite obvious here especially that the author openly draws inspiration from the Bible (the only source referenced in the book).
+The Christian ideology of finding excessive value in suffering is quite obvious here especially that the author openly draws inspiration from the Bible (the only source referenced in the book).

-“Oh, Dr Chapman” (as the people he helps refer to him) claims that if you share household chores, say something nice, touch your partner, give them a gift or spend some time with them depending on what their love language is you’ll “fill their love tank” and be happy ever after.
-It’s all so simple in his world based on love satisfaction focused on domesticity, which is of course a very important but not sole element of a relationship.
-He doesn’t even consider the question of what if your husband is into anal and you’re not! (jokes)
+“Oh, Dr Chapman” (as the people he helps refer to him) claims that if you share household chores, say nice things, touch your partner, give them a gift or spend some time with them, depending on what their love language is, you’ll “fill their love tank” and live happily ever after.
+It’s all so simple in his world based on love satisfaction focused on domesticity, which is, of course, a very important but not sole element of a relationship.
+He doesn’t even consider the question of what to do if your husband is into anal and you’re not! (jokes)

-Last but not least, the author shares a very dangerous idea that you can love someone enough to make them love you back and respect.
-His advise to an emotionally and psychologically abused wife is to just keep loving her husband and improving his behavior till he reciprocates.
-Of course in his story this method inspired by the life of Jesus works.
-This is simply wrong.
+Last but not least, the author shares a very dangerous idea that you can love someone enough to make them love you back and respect you.
+His advice to an emotionally and psychologically abused wife is to just keep loving her husband as her love will improve his behavior and make him reciprocate the feelings.
+Clearly, it’s not the husband’s fault that he’s being a horrible person, it’s his wife who just doesn’t love him enough.
+Of course, in his story this method inspired by the life of Jesus works.
+To teach that is simply wrong.
 Victims of abuse often feel that they don’t love someone enough and the abuse is their fault.
-There’s a lot of people who’d teach them that and yet another one dubbed as a specialist in love and an acclaimed author is not needed and has a harmful impact on people who need help how to get away from the perpetrator.
+There’s a lot of people who’d teach them that and make them feel guilty because of it.
+Yet another person dubbed as a specialist in love and an acclaimed author is not needed.
+Such preaching has a harmful impact on people who need help with getting away from the perpetrator.